How To Start A Crochet Chain Beginner Video

-A basic foundation of any crocheting project you will make is the chain stitch.
-Today let’s learn how to start chain crochet for beginners.
+A basic foundation of any crochet project you will make is the chain stitch.
+Today let’s learn how to start a crochet chain for beginners.

 how to chain crochet

-Before I show you how to start chain crochet let me talk about how to position both your hands and hold the yarn.
+Before I show you how to start a crochet chain let me talk about how to position both your hands and hold the yarn.

 How to hold yarn while crocheting